 How are placement levels determined for the accepted dancers?

 The Bolshoi Ballet Academy in Moscow strongly believes in age appropriate training.
 In keeping with those beliefs, dancers are placed in levels appropriate for their age while taking their current training levels into consideration.
-Please be advised, all Bolshoi Master Teachers reserve the right to adjust the levels as they see fit within the first 3 days of the program.
+Please be advised, all Academy Teachers reserve the right to adjust the levels as they see fit within the first 3 days of the program.

-Yes, dancers will be able to request private instruction with the Master Teachers during the Summer Intensive.
+Yes, dancers will be able to request private instruction with the Academy Teachers during the Summer Intensive.
 More information regarding this will be available in the Program Manual which will be sent out closer to the summer time.

 Can I commute to the NYC or the CT program or do I have to live in the housing?

 Both the New York City and Connecticut programs allow for dancers to commute to the Summer Intensive.
 You do not have to sign up for housing if you have other accommodations.